Custom Authentication

 Description

 This step can be used to authenticate users based on an external token.
-For example, this can be used when migrating users from a legacy system to Mosaic, or authenticating users using a custom method via an external identity provider.
+For example, it is useful when migrating users from a legacy system to Mosaic or authenticating users using a custom method via an external identity provider.

-This step validates external tokens using a token validation service that's configured as an external connection.
-This service evaluates the relevant claims associated with the token.
-This includes checking that the token corresponds to the username provided by the step.
-Once completed, the service returns a validation result, for example, valid or invalid.
+This step validates external tokens using a token validation service configured as an external connection.
+The service evaluates the relevant claims associated with the token, including verifying that the token corresponds to the username provided by the step.
+Once validation is complete, the service returns a result, such as valid or invalid.

-If token validation succeeds, journey execution resumes with the next step.
-If token validation fails (e.g., if the token is invalid or there was a failure invoking the token validation service), the journey terminates.
+If token validation succeeds, the journey execution resumes with the next step.
+If token validation fails (e.g., if the token is invalid or the token validation service fails), the journey terminates.

 Configuration